PGijsbers/automlbenchmark/docs/using/aws.md

 The AutoML benchmark supports running experiments on [AWS EC2](https://aws.amazon.com/ec2/).

+!!! danger "AMLB does not limit expenses!"

+    The AWS integration lets your easily conduct massively parallel evaluations.
+    The AutoML Benchmark does not in any way restrict the _total_ costs you can make on AWS.
+    However, there are some tips for [reducing costs](#reducing-costs).

+    ??? danger "Example Costs"

+        For example, benchmarking one framework on the classification and regression suites on a one hour budget takes 1 hour * 10 folds * 100 datasets = 1,000 hours, plus overhead.
+Even when using spot instance pricing on `m5.2xlarge` instances (default) probably costs at least $100 US (prices depend on overhead and fluctating prices).
+        A full evaluation with multiple frameworks and/or time budgets can cost thousands of dollars.

 ## Setup

 To run a benchmark on AWS you additionally need to have a configured AWS account.